CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

 - Added a deprecation warning if test_metalig is used.
 From now on, every function and module has a property called either n or n_max_ligands, which is the maximum number of ligands to be read in, which should be used instead for testing purposes.
 - Refactored the CLI and made a new general class BaseModule.
 This class is used by the Assembler, LigandFilters, Concat, Configs and DBInfo classes to provide a common interface for the CLI.
 - Renamed the old ligand MetaLig ligand database files in data/metalig by prepending OLD_ to the file name to avoid confusion with the new ligand database files.
 The old files are still there for reference, but they should not be used anymore.

+## Todo list
+### Small renaming and shifting
+- Consistently name the `n_max_ligands`.
+Right now often it is `n` in all modules except the assembler.
+- In assembler.yml:
+  - n_max_complexes -> n_max_isomers
+### Functionalities
+- Add that in assembler.yml, the user can specify or leave out total_ligand_charges=None, which will then mean that any ligand combination is fine, independent of their total charge.